 Based on studies and surveys from the last five years, insomnia, and sleep-related issues appear to attract seniors to cannabis.
 For Carol Collin, a cannabis gummy right before bed sends her off to dreamland like a baby.
 “I am an absolute chronic insomniac.
 I have been ever since I was a little tiny child—it just drives me crazy,” she told the media.
 “I take this little cube and it just makes me drowsy so I can sleep and doesn’t leave me groggy in the morning.”

-Additionally, cannabis can help seniors overcome physical pain and discomfort.
+Additionally, some medicinal cannabis users claim marijuana can potentially help seniors overcome physical pain and discomfort.
 “Back in my day, I ran track and field with a record-breaking time.”
 These days, however, grandma moves a little slower.
 Collin uses a topical cream loaded with both THC and CBD to relieve muscle tension, noting that she’s lucky to live in California where she has easy access to these types of products.

 A Closer Look At Demographics